Kwasniok/astra-web/README.md

 | `SLURM_DATA_PATH` [5]         | yes      | The path to the data directory **as seen by the SLURM cluster!**                   | `/home/<user>/astra/data`                             |
 | `SLURM_OUTPUT_PATH` [6]       | optional | The path to a directory where the slurm output should be written to (relative to the cwd or absolute). | `/home/<user>/slurm` or `../slurm`|

+- [0]: A complete example URL of an endpoint is `https://slurm-rest.example.com/sapi/slurm/v0.0.40/jobs`.
 - [1]: In case the SLURM server is not reachable from the local host and requires a tunnel.
 See section on [Using a Proxy](#using-a-proxy).
 - [2]: The **⚠️SLURM token may expire⚠️** due to limited a lifetime.
 Make sure to refresh it regularly via the endpoint `slurm/configuration`.
 - [3]: List of quoted strings separated by commas without spaces!
 Escaping commas inside strings is not possible!